oqe/varanto/README.md

 ### 4. Shiny

-After completing the import steps succesfully we need to

-To run Varanto locally we also need to apply appropriate changes to connect to our postgresql database.
+After completing the import steps succesfully we need to run Varanto locally we also need to apply appropriate changes to connect to our postgresql database.
 After that you can launch Varanto from RStudio.

+Also to install required R-packages run **install_packages.R** from **www**-folder.

 #### 4.1 Input your database information for R Shiny